syntax-syndicate/codegate-docs/docs/about/contributing.md

 ---
 title: Contributing
-description: How to contribute to the project.
+description: How to contribute to CodeGate
 sidebar_position: 30
 ---